-Percentage ranges of allowances for loan

-Level of risk losses
+Level of risk of allowances for loan losses

 A 0 to 0.99%

 В 1 to 19.99%

 C 20 to 59.99%

 D 60 to 89.99%

-Е 90 to 100.00%
+E 90 to 100.00%

 Consumer credit card loan portfolio:

 On August 12, 2009, the Commission issued a Ruling to amend the Regulations, which modifies the methodology used to rate the consumer portfolio and to allow it to reflect the expected transaction loss derived from the current environment.
 This new methodology divides the consumer portfolio into two groups depending on whether they involve credit card transactions or not.